dci-student-jordan/warehouse_project/README.md

 # warehouse_project
-This is a project for the python-backend-developer course I'm currently makingat the DCI.
+This is a work in progress project for the python-backend-developer course I'm currently making at the [DCI](https://digitalcareerinstitute.org/).
+There is nothing to order, it is just for practicing purpose.
 It aims to become a fully functional prototype web application for a Warehouse Management System.

 Features planned so far ar: